StatistikStadtZuerich/sszvis/docs/map-signature/README.md

 # Signature Maps

-> This component can be used to create maps with sized circle data overlays
+## Bubble Map

+The "bubble map" concept is a map with sized circle data overlays for each map entity.
+The map shapes should be rendered with the standard map class for the type you want, and then the circles overhead are rendered as an "anchored shape".

-## sszvis.dot
+## sszvis.map.anchoredCircles

+This is an "anchored shape" used to render circles above map entities.

 ### Data Structures